ember-template-lint/ember-template-lint/docs/rule/no-redundant-role.md

 - boolean -- if `true`, default configuration is applied

 - object -- containing the following property:
-  - boolean -- `checkAllHTMLElements` -- if `true`, the rule checks for redundancy between any semantic HTML element with a default/implicit ARIA role and the role provided
+  - boolean -- `checkAllHTMLElements` -- if `true`, the rule checks for redundancy between any semantic HTML element with a default/implicit ARIA role and the role provided, instead of just landmark roles (default: `true`)
-    (default: `false`) (TODO: enable by default in next major release)

 ## References